sprucelabsai/developer.spruce.ai/README.md

 ## What is a skill?

 A Skill is a "micro-app".
-That is, a bit of functionality that is hyper-focused facilitating a specific experience.
+That is, a bit of functionality that is hyper-focused facilitating a specific real world experience.

 ## Skills manifesto